From Hype to Reality

 MCP and the GUI: A Question Worth Asking

-This, however, raises something I find genuinely interesting and am not ready to answer definitively: is a text prompt actually a better interface than a GUI?
+This raises something I find genuinely interesting and am not ready to answer definitively: is a text prompt actually a better interface than a GUI?

-Generally speaking, the two interfaces solve different problems, and the right answer for most organisations is a DAM that offers both.
+For now, the two interfaces solve different problems, and the right answer for most organisations is a DAM that offers both.

 MCP Delivers Much More Than Prompted Asset Searches

 DAM integration has always been painful.
-Every connection to a PIM, a CMS, or a project management platform has historically been a bespoke engineering project.
+Every connection to a PIM, a CMS, or a project management platform has historically been a bespoke engineering project .
 Someone has to understand two different APIs, write glue code, and maintain it every time either platform changes.
 Most organisations end up with a short list of integrations that justified the cost, and a much longer list that did not.

+MCP is a step change beyond this.
+Instead of bilateral connections between specific application pairs, every platform publishes a single MCP server, a standardised description of its capabilities.
+Any MCP-compatible system can read that and immediately know what the platform can do and how to call it.
 A DAM, a PIM, a CMS, and a project tool, each with their own MCP server, become composable without a single point-to-point connector between them.
 An agent connects to all four, understands what each can do, and orchestrates across them dynamically.
 New tools added to the stack are immediately available to every connected agent.
-The maintenance burden of managing dozens of individual connectors largely disappears.
-The biggest benefit, in my view, is the speed and quality with which these integrations can be deployed.
-You still need to understand how software works and have a solid grasp of the architecture and the user perspective, but that is it.
-You can get quite far without requiring any engineering resources.
+The biggest benefit, in my view, is the speed with which these integrations can be deployed.
+You still need architectural understanding and a clear user perspective, but you can get quite far without dedicated engineering resources.

 What This Means for Your DAM Strategy in 2026